In recent years, due to the immobilization of our lifestyle, many people of all ages are suffering from various health issues.

 Talking about your online space (aka your own online consulting platform), building a brand is your primary objective.
 We all know that the devil’s in the details.

 3veta allows you to display your logo during video meetings (yes, yours, not the Zoom one) because we want your brand to take the spotlight.

 Furthermore, you can customize the platform to display your logo or company name not only during calls but also on your booking page.

 Use your brand colors and add a custom background to give your video calls a more professional look and feel.

-Finish your online presence with a stunning website to promote your business.
+Finish your online presence with a stunning website to promote your health coaching business.
 Just follow a few easy steps and you’ll be all set in less than 5 minutes.

 Since you will be teaching virtually, I’d also recommend familiarizing yourself with all types of technical equipment you might need.